 Key Stage 3 French begins in earnest in Year 7 at St Anthony’s, and the vast majority of pupils in the school go on to complete at least one modern foreign language at GCSE.
 The course content focuses on building pupil’s knowledge and experience in using the language, developing their correct use of grammar and range of language.
 Themes include school and hobbies, family life, relationships and the media and health.

-In Key Stage 4, the course content focuses on building pupils existing knowledge and experience, developing more complex correct use of grammar and range of language.
-The main themes throughout year ten are holidays, home and local area and the environment.
-Into year eleven, and pupils focus on learning how to communicate about school, college and future plans, and then are afforded the opportunity to revisit content throughout their learning history at St Anthony’s, in order to prepare fully for their examinations.
+In Key Stage 4, the course content focuses on building pupils’ existing knowledge and experience, developing more complex correct use of grammar and range of language.
+The main themes throughout Year 10 are holidays, home and local area and the environment.
+Into Year 11, pupils focus on learning how to communicate about school, college and future plans, and then are afforded the opportunity to revisit content throughout their learning history at St Anthony’s, in order to prepare fully for their examinations.

-The content of the Key Stage 5 French course is extremely varied, and topics to be studied include the role and influence of the media, popular culture and healthy living at AS level, and the environment, multicultural society and contemporary cultural issues at A2 level.
+The Key Stage 5 course develops the students’ listening and reading comprehension of authentic materials, fluency in both spoken and written work and competence in more advanced structures.
+Pupils are required to organise ideas, facts and opinions and to transfer meaning from one language to another.
+The content of the course is extremely varied and topics studied include music, cinema and a film at A level year 1, and a multicultural society and the right to vote, along with a novel in year 2.
 Discussion in French will be an essential part of the course and students will be encouraged to express their personal response to the material studied.
-Pupils will also be required to organise ideas, facts and opinions and to transfer meaning from one language to another.
+Pupils will also be required to prepare an Independent Research Project on a topic of their choice related to France or a French speaking country which will make up a large part of their speaking exam.
 In addition to the work studied in class, students will be required to develop their listening and reading skills through independent study undertaken in their own time.